2026-05-27 12:25:38 -04:00

 Import

 The import file, URL, and artifact are to reference XML files that conform to the same configuration element as described here.
 In fact, the root element of that XML should be configuration.
-It will only support the includes and excludes elements. so you cannot do recursive imports.
+However, it does not support recursive imports.

 Examples

-The recommended use of this plugin is for its use across whole organizations.
+The recommended use of this plugin is for its use across the whole organization.
 First, you will want a simple Maven project that is referenced by all other Maven projects.
 That simple project will declare the banned artifacts and potentially purge existing ones.
 See the examples/ban-config project for a full example.

 <artifact>org.apache.logging.log4j::[,2.17.1)</artifact>